JamesCobley/Oxi_Shapes/README.md

 # Resources
 This repository contains the white paper, where the detailed mathematical basis of Oxi-Shapes is elaborated (supplemental information), and the  methods section, which provides further details on the scripts above and general procedures.
 # Data Availability
 This repository contains the published data, and their metadata, used to compute the Oxi-shapes mentioned in the preprint.
-Each of data file has been uploaded.
+They include data files [1](https://github.com/JamesCobley/Oxi_Shapes/blob/main/Data%20File%201%20allowed%20and%20barred%20r%2010.xlsx), [2](https://github.com/JamesCobley/Oxi_Shapes/blob/main/Data%20File%202.xlsx), and 3.
 # Further Reading
 For further reading one may wish to read the published papers on [oxiforms](https://onlinelibrary.wiley.com/doi/full/10.1002/bies.202200248), [the unmapped cysteine proteoform space](https://journals.physiology.org/doi/abs/10.1152/ajpcell.00152.2024), and the [nonlinear dynamics of cysteine proteoforms](https://www.sciencedirect.com/science/article/pii/S2213231725000369).
 # Contact